ubidots/ubidots-mDot/README.md

 LoRa is a modulation technique with a significantly long range.
 The modulation is based on spread-spectrum techniques and a variation of chirp spread spectrum (CSS) with integrated forward error correction (FEC).
 Mdot is a node to connect an IoT project with a LoRa network.

 <aside class="notice">
-Before to di this tutorial, you need to do the MultiConnect Conduit tutorial, and set the Network name, password and sub-band channel.
-This tutorial is <p href="../devices/conduit.html">here</p>
+Before doing this tutorial, you need to setup your MultiConnect Conduit and set the Network name, password and sub-band channel.
 </aside>

-## Requiremets
+## Requirements

 * [MultiTech mDot](http://www.multitech.com/models/94557148LF)
 * [An mbed developer account](https://developer.mbed.org/compiler)